A Still Small Voice (Task): Development

 The episode was written by series creator Brad Ingelsby and directed by executive producer Jeremiah Zagar.
-This marked Ingelsby's seventh writing credit, and Zagar's fourth directing credit.
+This marked Ingelsby's seventh writing credit and Zagar's fourth directing credit.

 Writing

 Brad Ingelsby said that it was important for Tom to deliver the family statement, "If Emily gets on the stand and says she wants Ethan to come home, the fracture between the sisters will be even greater.
 It's his journey, over the course of the show.
 He has to get rid of the anger toward his son.
 All of what's happened has brought him a level of clarity he didn't have.
 In that moment, he realizes he has to give the statement and forgive his son."
 He also explained Tom's decision to let Sam live with another family, "I'm sure we'll get some pushback because I felt like an audience would want Tom to keep the kid, but I felt really, really passionate that he couldn't keep the kid.
 That's not what the show was about.
 This was about a guy who had to get the home ready for his son, and if he kept Sam, then we were betraying what the show was about, in a way."

-Fabien Frankel said that Grasso's actions in the episode do not neccessarily count as a redemption, "It doesnt exonerate him from what he’s done.
+Fabien Frankel said that Grasso's actions in the episode do not necessarily count as a redemption, "It doesn't exonerate him from what he's done.
 He's still responsible for all of that stuff.
 At least he's tried to do right by what he's done, but I don't see that as a clear conscience at all."
-He also stated that Tom's explanation was “the option that's the most difficult to choose."
+He also stated that Tom's explanation was "the option that's the most difficult to choose."
 Sam Keeley said that Jayson's actions were based on impulse, which led to his character's death, "A character like Jayson belongs in a different time.
 He doesn't really fit in with the rules of modern society, and the club allows him a way to act on his basic needs and instincts.
 So retrieving that money was a way to stay in that and provide for his family and avenge his own honor and stay good with the club."